-My first private label products were marijuana vaporisers
+My first private label products were marijuana vaporizers

 What was your strategy back then?
 Was it to develop a niche or just sell whatever product was profitable?

-What was the next step after the vaporisers?
+What was the next step after the vaporizers?

 I got in a weird situation time-wise, where I was two months out from graduating and also working with my brother full-time.
 I was looking for a new product, but before I got a chance to order a sample and go through the whole process, I was already working full-time with my brother.

 My last semester only had one class, and my university was a two-hour drive away from where I live.
 So I just drove up once a week, went to class, drove back and did that for three months until I graduated.
 A bunch of my friends had already graduated, and I was all ready to move on with my life.